Panga-Watch/choice_exp_design/README.md

 **Methods:**

-All R code used to generate our data can be found in "exp_design.Rmd".
+All R code used to generate our design can be found in "exp_design.Rmd".